violines/rest-bundle/README.md

 1. Declare a struct as type of a controller argument
 1. Return an instance of a struct in the controller

+### Show Case
+You can find a sample of usage under: https://github.com/simon-schubert/terry-api-show.

 ### Example of a Controller in your project

 ```php